Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

    For detailed information, see [Assign users to the POS groups](./04_AssignUsers.md).

 3. Click the [CREATE PAYDESKS] button in the bottom right corner of the window.
-    The *Printing* wizard window is displayed when the pay desk is created.
+    The *Printing* wizard window is displayed when the pay desk has been created.

 ## Select a printer